 - Tortious interference and unfair competition claims

-Regardless of the nature of your claim, our litigators are dedicated to providing cost-effective solutions and proactive advice and counsel that can help you avoid future litigation.
+Regardless of the nature of the claim, our litigators are dedicated to providing cost-effective solutions, as well as proactive advice and counsel that can help you avoid future litigation.